shellyannrose/warm-welcome-home-swap-hosting/docs/tutorials/tutorial-add-new-task.md

-# Tutorial: Add a new task for your host to prepare for a guest
+# Tutorial: Add a new task to prepare for a guest

  This tutorial explains how to create a new task that a host will do to prepare for a guest.